Leto-gg/documentation/development/GettingStarted.md

 If you want to integrate the analytics query into your app too give users data of how often their content is viewed, you can find that here:

+## Compatible IPFS Providers

+Our Leto Gateway can communicate with each of these services and make sure content is served as fast as possible nomatter the provider.
+This is done through Gateway Racing!